guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker run -d -p 5000:5000 --name registry registry:2
 ```
 ###### <span style="color:#98971a">Network</span>

+Almost every container engine's networking model is based on plug-ins.
+These plug-ins describe how these packets get routed to containers.
+Some plug-ins will sen thse packates to containers trhough  virtual newtwork card in the local machine.
+Other plug-ins mitgh give container "real network cards" that work with the network card on the local machine to receive packtrs appropirately.

+Every container uses the bridge docker network by default.
+It connect docker containers to a virtual bridhe network insalled on the host machine.

 Docker provides the ability to access network port within the container with port binding --> feature that allows to take a port of the host machine and map to a port within the container.